Skip to content

 Duration Input Question types Purpose

-A 10 minute (+/- 1-2 minutes) extract from a lecture on an area of general academic interest.
+A 10 minute (+/- 1-2 minutes) lecture on an area of general academic interest.

-You will have 2 minutes to read the questions before hearing the lecture and 8 minutes after the lecture is played to check your answers.
+You will take 2-3 minutes to read the questions before hearing the lecture and should answer the questions

 Around 30 questions chosen from the following question types: